Jay-68/weatherApp/README.md

 ![A screenshot of the website's landing page.](images/weather.png)

 ## Setup Information
-`

     git clone https://github.com/Jay-68/weatherApp

-    //Open the file index.html to access the website.
+    // Open the file index.html to access the website.

-`
+    // Allow for the application to access your current location for it to work.

 ## Features

-* After the webpage loads,
+* Its a weather app..weather.

+## Future Implementations
+- Custom welcome message with user names.
+- Provide more information on weather patterns both past and future.

 ## Technologies Used